Europe area of globe

 1. Understanding the Evidence

-This briefing follows the ONS classification that distinguishes between 4 different groups of EU countries based on the year they joined the EU: EU-14, EU-8, EU-2 and EU Other.
+This briefing follows the ONS classification that distinguishes between 4 different groups of EU countries based on the year they joined the EU: EU14, EU8, EU2 and EU Other.
 The countries comprising these groups are available here.

 The term ‘migrant’ is used differently in different contexts.
 In this briefing, we use ‘migrant’ to refer to people who were EU citizens when they moved to the UK.
 Some data sources provide country of birth, and some provide nationality.
 Each definition has limitations.
-Using country of birth has the drawback of including British citizens born abroad, such as the children of parents in the armed forces based overseas.
-However, defining migrants as the foreign-born has the benefit of including people who have come to the UK and naturalised – something that the nationality-based definition does not take account of.
+Using the country of birth has the drawback of including British citizens born abroad, such as the children of parents in the armed forces based overseas.
+However, defining migrants as the foreign-born has the benefit of including people who have come to the UK and naturalised – something that the nationality-based definition does not take into account.
 For further discussion of this terminology, see the Migration Observatory briefing, Who Counts as a Migrant: Definitions and their Consequences.

 Figure 1